07

 Continuous Gender Identity and Economic Decision Making

-with Professor Roberto Weber
+with Roberto Weber (Economics University of Zurich)

 Hybrid event